« Quibbling About the Stars | Main | LSA? »

 Wow.
 Somebody wrote way too much on an entirely too nerdy topic.
 This would make a fascinating study in internet style, though, for real.

-Posted by: polyglot conspiracy at Nov 5, 2004 3:23:10 PM
+Posted by: polyglot conspiracy | November 05, 2004 at 03:23 PM

 Wow.
 I never expected anyone to discuss this.
 I think about it almost every time I link to something - what's the most frequent category of people's linked phrases, and why?

-Posted by: Rachel at Nov 5, 2004 4:43:23 PM
+Posted by: Rachel | November 05, 2004 at 04:43 PM